w3f/polkadot-wiki/docs/learn/how-to/request-cancel-judgement.md

 Polkadot offers an identity mechanism that enables users to include their personal details into their on-chain account and later request registrars to verify this information.

-This article will go through the steps to request, and cancelling, a judgment from one of this registrars.
+This article will go through the steps to request, and cancel, a judgment from one of these registrars.

 !!! warning "ATTENTION"

     Identities on **Kusama and Polkadot** have moved to the new **People** system parachains.
 To set an identity on Polkadot or Kusama networks, you need to perform the actions below on the Polkadot and Kusama People chains, respectively.

-    Follow [this guide](switch-network-nodes.md) on how to switch networks, or you can follow this links:
+    Follow [this guide](switch-network-nodes.md) on how to switch networks, or you can follow these links:
     [Polkadot People](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fpolkadot-people-rpc.polkadot.io#/explorer)
     [Kusama People](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-people-rpc.polkadot.io#/accounts)